insertish/bluej-bug-demo/README.md

 6. Select the JAR file with project files.
 7. Edit `Main.java` and notice that the emoji is not garbled.

+Note: I then tried to take `without_project_files.jar` back on Linux and found a completely separate issue detailed below.

 ## Conclusion

 JARs exported from BlueJ on Windows appear to not be encoded properly.

 JARs imported into BlueJ on Windows that were exported by BlueJ that specifically excluded project files and originate from another platform such as Linux or generated in another way are not decoded properly.

-# (Almost) Bug 2: Maybe it's Windows?
-Or just more bugs.
+# (Almost) Bug 2: ~~Maybe it's Windows?
+Or just more bugs.~~ BlueJ hangs converting non-BlueJ projects seemingly randomly but with consistency where it matters (particularly on Linux).

 **Read this first!** I encountered this bug for a brief period until further restarts, but I chose to keep the information here anyways since.